Easy Caramilk Mousse

 The second key is being careful not to overwhip the mixture.
 This stuff can go from nearly-whipped to over-whipped really quickly, so just keep an eye on it.
 You can whip it at high speed just until it starts forming soft peaks, then slow the mixer speed down, and continue whipping until the mousse is *just* starting to form stiff peaks.

 Yes, you sure can!
 Mousse can be made with whipped eggs, whipped cream or both.
 This recipe just uses just the cream and doesn’t contain eggs, which makes it great for those with egg allergies, or anyone who doesn’t like to eat uncooked eggs.
 You might think that a mousse made with only two ingredients seems too good to be true, but it’s not.
-It’s true, and it’s delicious.
+It’s very true, and it’s delicious.

 Easy Caramilk Mousse